vand3rlinden/vand3rlinden.github.io/content/post/pgp-secure-email-communication.md

 ### 6. The recipient verifies your digital signature
 1. The recipient has already imported your public key
 2. They paste the received text into a file named `signedmessage.asc`
-3. To verify the signature: `gpg --verify signedmessage.asc` (the PGP-signed message includes metadata identifying the signer’s fingerprint; GPG then scans your keyring to find the corresponding public key to verify the signature)
+3. To verify the signature: `gpg --verify signedmessage.asc` (the PGP-signed message includes metadata that identifies your key fingerprint; GPG then scans the recipient’s keyring to find your corresponding public key to verify the signature)
 4. A successful verification will look like:
 ```
 gpg: Good signature from "Your Name <your@email.com>"